 Admission to Belhaven University Does Not Automatically Admit One to Teacher Education.

-The student must complete 44 hours of the core, have an overall GPA of 2.5, and meet the required score on the PRAXIS or ACT (or the current state-required test).
+The student must complete 44 hours of the core, have an overall GPA of 2.75, and meet the required score on the PRAXIS CORE or ACT (or the current state-required test).
 Basic professional courses may be taken prior to being admitted to teacher education.
 No courses listed under the specialized area may be taken until a student has been admitted to teacher education.
-Students should obtain a passing score on the state-required test, Principles of Learning and Teaching, prior to enrolling in student teaching.
-Students should complete requirements in the subject area assessment test prior to graduation.
+Students should obtain a passing score on the state-required test, Principles of Learning and Teaching Praxis I, prior to enrolling in student teaching.
+Students should complete requirements in the subject area assessment test Content Test Praxis II prior to graduation.

 Students transferring to Belhaven are required to take at least nine hours in education at Belhaven, excluding student teaching.
 Students are required to take Methods in Teaching at Belhaven.
 All students must have at least a C average in all professional and speciality area courses.